dbcraig/LmRaC/README.md

     References exist for pathway 'Breast cancer'.
     Skip download from PubMed?
 [Y/n]
     [user] yes
+	## PubMed Search : Based on whole question
+    Query: ("KEGG breast cancer pathway" OR "breast cancer pathway" OR "breast neoplasms pathway") AND ("important genes" OR "key genes" OR "critical genes" OR "significant genes")
+    Returning IDs for 50 of 180 search results.
+    [LmRaC]
+    References (3) exist for this general search.
+    Skip download from PubMed?
+[Y/n]
+	[user] yes

     ## Answer Question
     Question : What are the most important genes in the KEGG breast cancer pathway?